stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 The stack depth affects the lookup cost because the variable must be checked for in each context on the stack.

+The cost model of Clarity depends on a copy-on-read semantic for objects.
+This allows operations like appends, matches, wrapping/unwrapping, to be constant cost, but it requires that variable lookups be charged for copies.

 Cost Function:

 ```
-a*X+b
+a*X+b*Y+c
 ```

-where a, and b are constants,
+where a, b, and c are constants,
 X := stack depth
+Y := variable size

 ### Function Lookup